Nikunja-Sharma/Flavor/app/src/main/java/com/nikunja/testapp/ui/README.md

 # UI Layer

-The presentation layer built entirely with Jetpack Compose following MVVM pattern.
+The presentation layer for Flavor, built entirely with Jetpack Compose following MVVM pattern.
 All UI components are stateless and receive state from ViewModels via StateFlow.

 ## Structure